Bredgren/Bredgren.github.io/_posts/2014-07-14-Terrain-Destruction.markdown

 Then, last week, by random chance I started thinking about terrain destruction from a new perspective.
 I was reminded of the python library curses, which basically lets you display things in a terminal however you want.
 I don't remember why but for some reason I decided I wanted to make destructible terrain and use curses to display it, just for fun.
 This got me thinking of terrain as made up of cells laid out in on a grid, where I would have a collection of which cells made of the terrain and I would just have to figure out how to connect them.
 It's hard to remember the train of thought exactly, but eventually I had come up with an algorithm that I wanted to try out.
 And curses was no longer going to cut it so I switched to my preferred method of prototyping: pygame.

-The algorithm is relatively simple, it's less than 300 lines and can be seen in its entirety below (minus the good comments, sorry).
+The algorithm is relatively simple, it's less than 300 lines and can be seen in its entirety below, minus the good comments.
+(I can be lazy about that when working quickly on prototypes, sorry.)
 Actually if I remove everything except the algorithm itself then it's less than 200 lines.
 And it could also be made even simpler by removing support for nested loops, which I don't anticipate my game needing.

 At a high level this is what it's doing (if we're not allowing nested loops):